-- 13. Sixteen detainees are awaiting the commencement of their trials.
-These cases will result in single-accused trials, some of which will commence in 2005, depending on Trial Chamber capacity.
-The Tribunal is in the process of scheduling trials in two such cases.
-Further details are given in Annex 3. - 14.
-All of the remaining indictees may not be tried by the ICTR.
+- 13. Seventeen detainees are awaiting the commencement of their trials.
+These cases will result in single-accused trials, some of which will commence in 2006, depending on Trial Chamber capacity.
+These detainees are identified in Annex 3. - 14.
+All of the remaining indicted persons may not be tried by the ICTR.
 In determining which individuals should be tried before the ICTR, the Prosecutor will be guided by the need to focus on those who are alleged to have been in positions of leadership and those, who according to the Prosecutor, bear the greatest responsibility for the genocide.
 This concentration on the most senior leaders suspected of being most responsible for crimes committed within the jurisdiction of the ICTR is in conformity with Security Council resolution 1534 (2004).
-The criteria to be taken into consideration when making this determination are as follows: - the alleged status and extent of participation of the individual during the genocide; - the alleged connection an individual may have with other cases; - the need to cover the major geographical areas of Rwanda in which the crimes were allegedly committed; - the availability of evidence with regard to the individual concerned; - the concrete possibility of arresting the individual concerned; - the availability of investigative material for transmission to a State for national prosecution. - 15.
-On the basis of these criteria, the Prosecutor intends to transfer the cases of five of the present detainees to national jurisdictions for trial.5 It will be for the Trial Chambers to decide on the requests for transfer.
+The criteria to be taken into consideration when making this determination are as follows: - the alleged status and extent of participation of the individual during the genocide; - the alleged connection an individual may have with other cases; - the need to cover the major geographical areas of Rwanda in which the crimes were allegedly committed; - the availability of evidence with regard to the individual concerned; - the concrete possibility of arresting the individual concerned; - the availability of investigative material for transmission to a State for national prosecution.

+15. On the basis of these criteria, the Prosecutor intends to transfer the cases of five of the present detainees to national jurisdictions for trial.5 It will be for the Trial Chambers to decide on the requests for transfer.